raddleverse/MimiBRICK.jl/README.md

 * `rcp_scenario` - (string) one of `"RCP26"`, `"RCP45"`, `"RCP60"`, or `"RCP85"`.
 If running a hindcast, this does not matter.
 * `ensemble_or_map` - (string) one of `"ensemble"` or `"map"`.
 If `"ensemble"`, then will downscale the full BRICK ensemble that matches the provided `model_config`, `proj_or_hind`, and `rcp_scenario` settings.
 If `"map"`, will only downscale the maximum a posteriori simulation.

-In the example in `localslr/run_downscale.jl`, the BRICK (standalone model) maximum a posteriori sea-level rise projection under RCP8.5 is downscaled for New York City using the following settings:
+An example for use can be found in `examples/Example1_Downscaling.ipynb`.
+This example includes a few specifications, for example in one the BRICK (standalone model) maximum a posteriori sea-level rise projection under RCP8.5 is downscaled for New York City using the following settings:
 ```julia
 lat = 40.7128 # deg N
 lon = 360-74.0060 # 74.0060 deg W